-Tesco’s Autumn/Winter 2021 tasting showcased over 140 wines, adding a number of new wines and new vintages to the range.
-Seasonal specials on limited allocation are also arriving soon as we head towards the festive season.
-Decanter was again there to seek out the best buys on the shelves of the UK’s largest supermarket chain.
+Tesco’s latest press tasting of the autumn/winter range was its biggest in years, showcasing around 160 wines.
+It was only a snapshot of the total range but included a number of new vintages, and 62 wines that were completely new to the range.
+Decanter was there to seek out the best buys on the shelves of the UK’s largest supermarket chain.

-It’s inevitable that, in a wine range as large as Tesco’s, not every bottle will offer the same level of bang for your buck.
-But if you know where to look, there’s genuine value – and excitement – to be found on the UK supermarket’s shelves.
+It’s inevitable that, in a wine range as large as Tesco’s, not every bottle will offer the same level of satisfaction.
+But as our recommendations below demonstrate, there’s genuine value – and excitement – to be found on the UK supermarket’s shelves.

 As usual, Tesco’s own-label Finest wines, made in partnership with a variety of respected producers and cooperatives, feature heavily in our recommendations.
 The retailer works hard to ensure that these expressions of classic styles are priced competitively and show good typicity, and they’re a great way to explore different regional styles from both Old and New World, at all price levels.
 Highlights in the current line-up include the fragrant and fruity Prosecco Rosé, the Chablis premier cru, the keenly priced Chilean Merlot and the Margaux.

 Beyond the own-label wines, Tesco’s range includes wines from a selection of the world’s most respected producers, including New Zealand’s Craggy Range (its delicious Pinot Noir would be a great pick for Christmas lunch), Tyrrell’s in Australia’s Hunter Valley, famous for its Semillons (here with new listing the Brookdale Semillon), and California Rhône ranger Bonny Doon with its cracking New World take on red and white Rhône blends.
 These are all top estates with a great reputation, and worth seeking out.